nadiamariduena/express-intro-robert-1/README.md

 <p>
 In the shopping mall you have different stores:

-Each of this stores has a unique specialization like (books,shoes,paper) and each of them has an unique address (like floor, number etc), and this is equivalent to a PORT, on a port is always a specific service on the pc that does something very specific, for example, you have different PORTS to listen to incoming EMAILS, different ports for accepting a file load.
+Each of this stores has a unique specialization like (books,shoes,paper) and each of them has an unique address (like floor, number etc), and this is equivalent to a PORT.
+Inside of a port there s always a distinct service on your pc that does something very specific, for example: you have different PORTS to listen to incoming EMAILS, different ports for accepting a file load etc...

 Each specialized store on the server has its own address, this are the programms that run on the server </p>